ohmp/james-project/src/adr/0031-distributed-mail-queue.md

 A mailqueue also enable advanced administration operation like traffic review, discarding emails, resetting wait delays, purging the queue, etc.

-Spring implementation, and non distributed implementations relies on an embedded ActiveMQ to implement the MailQueue.
+Spring implementation and non distributed implementations rely on an embedded ActiveMQ to implement the MailQueue.
 Emails are being stored in a local file system.
 An administrator wishing to administrate the mailQueue will thus need to interact with all its James servers, which is not friendly in a distributed setup.